emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 sum(bike_data$ride_length > 1440)
 ```

+Clean the data to prepare for analysis in 4.
+Analyze!

 ## 4. Analyze

 Check min, max, mean, median and any outlier on the ride length.

 ```
 summary(bike_data$ride_length)
 ```